lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Without evolution, we'd be stabbing in the dark as to whether a particular animal would serve as a good model for our *in vivo* testing, which would mean significantly fewer successful drugs and therapies passing the animal testing phase.

 Importantly, medicine is complicated, and evolution is not the only factor in determining suitability.
 In some diseases where there are relevant genotypic differences, mouse models are *not* effective representatives of humans, most notably cancer.
 Most cancer treatments animal-tested in mice fail in humans (more so than other drugs).
-In mice, [telomeres are longer than in humans due to stronger telomerase activity](https://pmc.ncbi.nlm.nih.gov/articles/PMC3733351/), which reduces the contribution of cellular senescence to age-related cancers, making them less relevant for human studies.
+In mice, telomeres are longer than in humans due to stronger telomerase activity, which reduces the contribution of cellular senescence to age-related cancers, making them less relevant for human studies.
 Telomerase repression is an evolutionary control measure for high body-mass mammals that compensates between longevity and cancer risk.
+Source: [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC3733351/).

 Another example is the fact that heart xenotransplants predominantly use pigs as donors rather than chimpanzees, despite the latter's closed relatedness.
 Chimps carry viruses that are deadly to humans and are prohibitively impractical and unethical to keep in captivity for organ donation.
 Chimp hearts are also too small for human patients, as we are endurance-adapted with large cardiac output while chimps are not.
-[Chimps in general are rarely useful models for humans despite their genetic similarity](https://journals.sagepub.com/doi/10.1177/026119291103900608), due to a variety of specific differences.
+Chimps in general are rarely useful models for humans despite their genetic similarity, due to a variety of specific differences.
 Pigs happen to have the right sized hearts and are far easier to domesticate.
 Genetic engineering of the pigs is required to remove the proteins that would trigger an immune rejection in humans: all xenotransplants without such genetic modification have failed.
+Source: [here](https://journals.sagepub.com/doi/10.1177/026119291103900608).

 ### Protein Folding Prediction

 Protein structure prediction is famously hard task, and has only recently become feasible with powerful machine learning models like *AlphaFold*, trained on structures painstakingly obtained manually via cryo-electron microscopy and X-ray crystallography. *AlphaFold* uses a transformer-based ML architecture (the same structure as used in LLMs like ChatGPT) called the *EvoFormer*, which combines protein sequence data with data on sequence identity conservation across evolutionary lineages, which essentially provides information on which amino acid residues are crucial to the 3D structure and which are less constrained.

 It's hard to understate how revolutionary solving protein folding has been: it's already been used to develop lots of new medicines by predicting protein-substrate interactions, and the newest model AlphaFold 3 can handle protein-DNA interactions too.
-AlphaFold 3 has recently been used to [predict the consequences of how a virus will mutate](https://arxiv.org/html/2411.12370v1) during a pandemic which could help develop more robust vaccines.
+AlphaFold 3 has recently been used to predict the consequences of how a virus will mutate during a pandemic which could help develop more robust vaccines.
 That's using evolution to fight evolution!
+Source: [here](https://arxiv.org/html/2411.12370v1).

 ### Universal Flu Vaccine